OfficialPixelBrush/beta-wiki/networking/packets/012-player-look.md

 ## Clientbound
 Sent to the client when the players their view-direction must be forced in a certain direction.
-(Unconfirmed)

 | Field  | Type   | Description                  |
 | ------ | ------ | ---------------------------- |